objectionary/reo/README.md

     "Hello, world!\n"
 ```

-Then, compile it to XMIR using [eoc]:
+Then, compile it to GMI using [eoc](https://github.com/objectionary/eoc):

 ```
-$ eoc optimize
+$ eoc gmi
 ```

 Finally, run it:

 ```
-$ reo dataize app
+$ reo --eoc dataize app
 ```

 You should see the "Hello, world!" being printed out.